MaxHalford/prince/README.md

 ## Documentation

-Please check out the [documentation](http://prince.readthedocs.io) for a list of available methods.
+Please check out the [documentation](http://prince.readthedocs.io) for a list of available methods and properties.

 ## License